 What is treasury stock:

-Sometime companies purchase shares of their own stock from other stockholders of the company.
+Sometime companies purchase shares of their own stock from existing stockholders of the company.
 Such repurchased shares of stock are known as treasury stock.
 Treasury stock includes only those shares that have not been cancelled or permanently retired by the company after repurchase.
 The shares held as treasury stock are not entitled to receive dividends and share of assets upon dissolution of the company’s business.
 Also, these shares have no voting rights.

 Two methods are used for accounting treatment of treasury stock – the cost method and the par value method.
 In this article, we have explained the use of cost method.
 If you want to understand the use of par value method, read “treasury stock – par value method” article.